-This ongoing program comprises underground surveying, mapping and sampling on the more than 8,000 meters of historic mine workings in the Pamlico Ridge area.
+This ongoing program comprises underground surveying, mapping and sampling of approximately 8,000 meters of underground workings and 300 mine entrances within an area of about 1,500 by 1,000 meters in the Pamlico Ridge area.
+Having access to these extensive workings provides a unique opportunity in that the channel samples provide data that is of a higher quality than that obtained by drilling, at a fraction of the cost.
 Only about one thirtieth of the area covered by the old mines has been drill-tested and the information obtained from the tunnels will be an important facet of planning upcoming drilling programs.

 Channel sampling from the 5471 foot level of the Pamlico Mine has returned a composite interval averaging 1.26 grams gold per metric tonne (g/t Au) over 41.1 meters.
 This area of sampling lies approximately 280 meters southeast of the Merritt Area where the bulk of the Company’s drilling to date has been conducted.